-Government agencies already have stepped into the community cloud arena, and are developing multi-tenant environments for hardware and application sharing among their various
+Government agencies already have stepped into the community cloud arena, and are developing multi-tenant environments for hardware and application sharing among their various branches.

 The participants gain the benefits of a private cloud -- sharing computing resources and accessing applications suited to their particular vertical industry in a secure environment -- without incurring the cost of building an internal cloud.